enewton3/launch-counter/README.md

 ## MVP/PostMVP

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

-- Pulling Data from API
+- Pulling Data from API - Launch Dates, times, types, and extra description
-- Full CSS responsive design - primarily for mobile, but looks decent on desktop as well.
+- CSS responsive design - primarily for mobile, but looks decent on desktop as well.
 - Ability to save launches using local storage, so that you can save the ones you're watching
 - Ability to display more information about a specific launch, and also link to even more information
 - displays a photo of the spacecraft being used behind each launch countdown using spacecraft endpoint of API
 - Ability to remove launch countdowns and old sections disappear when launch is complete

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

-- incorporating past launches
+- incorporating past launch search
 - incorporating other parts of the launch library api like astronaut look up, space events, dockings, etc.
 - look into geolocation and showing what space objects are overhead right now

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.

-You are **responsible** for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding `Saturday` and `Sunday`.

 |  Day | Deliverable | Status
 |---|---| ---|